Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about depression sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Sagar Desai, M.Pharm., Ph.D. is an AMWA-certified medical writer with a health care background.
-Learn more about him here
+Learn more about him here.

 Related Articles

-First-Line Treatment for Schizophrenia: What You Should Know
+4 First-Line Treatments for Schizophrenia: What You Should Know

 If you’re living with depression, you may be wondering whether vitamin D can affect your mental h...